rachit-goyal1071/Binary-Brains/README.md

 ## Contributing

 LifeGuard is an open-source project, and contributions are welcome!
-If you have ideas for new features or improvements, please open an issue or submit a pull request on our [GitHub repository](https://github.com/your-username/lifeguard-extension).
+If you have ideas for new features or improvements, please open an issue or submit a pull request on our GitHub repository

 ## Support and Contact

-For any inquiries or support, please contact us at lifeguard.support@example.com.
+For any inquiries or support, please contact us.

 ## Disclaimer